Git for Collaboration

 # collaborative_analysis.py has the OLD version!

-git checkout alice-temperature # switch back
+git checkout catherine-temperature # switch back

 # collaborative_analysis.py has YOUR version!